lunAr-creator/Receptors/README.md

 Here's why:

-* Your time should be valued, and checking URL's manually is not something that will benefit you.
+* Your time should be valued, and checking URL's manually is not something that you want to spend time doing.
 * Receptors aims to correct this by providing a simple and easy to use command line program which will do it for you, requiring little to no input and writing results to a file!

 ## Built With